 - Don’t add too many effects to your voice; singing with whatever you have, in its truest form, is adult contemporary.

 Famous Adult Contemporary Singers

 This is a classic example of an adult contemporary theme – the songwriters here are reflecting on their own lives and on life in general.
 Bruce Hornsby’s easy, almost-nonchalant style comes across as utterly conversational, perfect for singing about down-to-earth themes.

 Amy Grant successfully crossed over from contemporary Christian music (which she practically created herself) to pop and adult contemporary.
 All the while, she never really changed her vocal sound.
-Throughout this video, she uses dynamics to her advantage to highlight certain words in the lyrics, like at the very end, when she gets tenderly quiet at the last “I will remember you.”
+Throughout this video, she uses dynamics to her advantage to highlight certain words.

 Of course, that’s not all!
 There are so many different styles of music to discover, as well as sub-genres within each category.
 For a comprehensive list of musical genres, AllMusic is a great resource.
 We also love this interactive genre map from Every Noise at Once.

 So there you have it, the ultimate guide to singing styles!
-There are a lot of styles and genres that I haven’t covered in this guide, which means you can still find the perfect fit for you.
-If you have additional questions, check in with your singing teacher for help with finding your unique voice.
+If you have additional questions, check in with your singing teacher for help finding your unique voice.
 Happy singing!